The Reasoning AI Decision Framework: When Standard Models Fail and o1-Class Tools Win

 Pricing models, strategic trade-offs, interdependent variables.

-Reasoning model identified a pricing window standard models missed.
+Example: Reasoning model identified a pricing window standard models missed.
+Result: $180K added revenue in six months.

 Code Debugging & Optimization